 - Brainstorm a list of the questions people might type into Google, to find out about the services & information you provide.

 - Who are you?
 What is your story?
-(The writing you already sent me is a great start!)

 - What are your biggest accomplishments (related to your business)?